kumahq/kuma/docs/proposals/multicluster.md

 ```

 ### Ingress
 The Ingress resource plays a crucial role in the Multicluster Kuma architecture.
-It will be **automatically** created by the local Kuma Local CP upon the registration of a new Dataplane.
+It will be **automatically** created by the Kuma Remote CP upon the registration of a new Dataplane.
 The Ingress resource is not the same as the Gateway, we still want the full fledged Kuma control over the traffic that passes between the clusters.

 This Dataplane will have inbounds for all services (not instances) available within the cluster (it has to include every possible tag set).